qianyu-berkeley/lifelong_learning/spark/spark_notes.md

 ### Partition and Executors

-* Dataframe store in partition of HDFS
+* Dataframe store in partitions of HDFS
   * Driver create logical In-Memory partition and orchastrate cluster manager (e.g. Yarn) to assign executors
   * Executors is assigned with partitions to work on
 * Spark dataframe is immutable
-  * driver perform transformations, user intermediate variable to store outcome of transformation
+  * driver perform transformations, use intermediate variable to store outcome of transformation

   ```python
     filtered_df = df \